 The committee shall meet as needed at the call of the Chair.

+Miramar College Governance - Standing Committees of the Academic Senate: All committees and councils defined in the Miramar College Governance Handbook, or by SDCCD policy, that make recommendations or decisions in the eleven (11) areas of primacy, as defined by modifications to the California Education Code in AB 1725 of 1988, shall also be considered Standing Committees of the Academic Senate.
+For committee details, see the College Governance Handbook.
+Pursuant to California Administrative Code of Regulations (Title V, Article 2, Section 53203), the Academic Senate makes all faculty appointments to college committees, workgroups, taskforces, etc.

+Academic Senate Equivalency Committee

+Academic Success Committee

+Chairs Committee

+Contract Faculty Hiring Prioritization Committee

+Curriculum Committee

+Academic Standards Subcommittee

+Technical Review Subcommittee

+Distance Education Standards Committee

+Success in English, ELAC, and Math (SEEM) Committee

 State and National Representative Bodies: The Academic Senate shall attempt participation in State and National representation wherever possible.

 Reporting of Committees: Those faculty members representing voting membership on any standing committee, council, or any decision-making/recommending body of Miramar College, of the San Diego Community College District, or any State or National body, shall represent the Academic Senate in all matters.
-They shall be responsible to carry forward the will of the Academic Senate in the business of all such committees/councils/bodies and to report all such committees/councils/bodies business to the Academic Senate.
+They shall be responsible for representing the will of the Academic Senate in the business of all such committees/councils/bodies and to report all such committees/councils/bodies business to the Academic Senate.

 Academic Senate Committee Responsibility: The Academic Senate shall attempt professional liaison with all aforementioned entities, as well as with all administrative bodies and administrative members of Miramar College and the San Diego Community College District.
 In the event that professional liaison cannot be kept, or disagreement cannot be resolved, the Academic Senate retains the right to exercise any and all legal remedies to redress the conflict.